nihilowy/surfer/README.md

  It can also launch mpv( with help of youtube-dl on supported sites) on links, but remember to pkill -9 mpv if it hogs your cpu, used on non supported sites.

  Beside it can toggle JS and History.
+Ephemeral (priv mode) on links.

  You can also set css for sites in .surfer/tablecss.txt file.

  For adblock:
  Install https://github.com/jun7/wyebadblock
  Then sudo ln -s /usr/lib/wyebrowser/adblock.so /usr/lib/surfer

  Or block through /etc/hosts